bahmutov/scrape-blog-post-page/README.md

 ## Scraping on CI

 The same steps for scraping are performed on CI, see the [.github/workflows/scrape.yml](./.github/workflows/scrape.yml) workflow.
+If scraping stops because there were no commits, push a new commit.

 ## Small print